Deseret alphabet

 Between 1854 and 1869, the alphabet was used in scriptural newspaper passages, selected church records, a few diaries, and some correspondence.
 Occasional street signs and posters used the new letters.
 In 1860 a $5 gold coin was embossed 𐐐𐐬𐑊𐐨𐑌𐐮𐑅 𐐻𐐭 𐑄 𐐢𐐫𐑉𐐼 (Holiness to the Lord).
 In 1868–9, after much difficulty creating suitable fonts, four books were printed: two school primers, the full Book of Mormon, and a first portion of it, intended as a third school reader.

 Despite repeated and costly promotion by the early LDS Church, the alphabet never enjoyed widespread use, and it has been regarded by historians as a failure.
 However, in recent years, aided by digital typography, the Deseret alphabet has been revived as a cultural heirloom.

-Similar neographies have been attempted, the most well-known of which for English is the Shavian alphabet.

 History

 Creation (1847–1854)

 The Deseret alphabet was a project of the Mormon pioneers, a group of early followers of the Church of Jesus Christ of Latter-day Saints (LDS Church) who, motivated by revelations of a unique premillennial eschatology, had set about building a unique theocracy in the Utah desert, which was then still claimed by Mexico, after the death of the church's founder, the prophet Joseph Smith.
 They were to build a "city of Zion" where converts would gather in preparation for the Second Coming of Christ.
 As part of that Gathering, in 1848, Church leaders urged converts in Europe to "emigrate as speedily as possible" to the Great Basin.
-There, in the "Kingdom of God," under fused theo-democratic leadership, they would be safe from the fall of the apostate world of so-called "Babylon."
+There, in the "Kingdom of God", under fused theo-democratic leadership, they would be safe from the fall of the apostate world of so-called "Babylon".

 March 6, 1849, Church authorities organized the "free and independent government" called the State of Deseret, while retaining the Council of Fifty.
-In that historical context, which has been called "The Forgotten Kingdom," there was a "compete identity of religious and temporal purpose throughout the history of the Alphabet."
+In that historical context, which has been called "The Forgotten Kingdom", there was a "compete identity of religious and temporal purpose throughout the history of the Alphabet."
 This theo-linguistic fusion has been noted by multiple historians.

-The "New Alphabet" was intended to correct "the corruptions and perversions of language which was originally pure", and to meet the urgent need for a language to "answer the demands of a constant intercommunication between several thousand languages".
-One "fitted to meet the great emergency of the great gathering and great work of teaching the law of the Lord to all people."
-This reformation of English orthography was a first step to the ultimate restoration of Adamic language for use in the anticipated millennial dispensation of the fulness of times.
+Young wrote of the reform that "with a very few additions, it is believed, it would represent every sound used in the construction of any known language; and, in fact, a step and partial return to a pure language which has been promised unto us in the latter days", which meant the pure Adamic language spoken before the Tower of Babel.
 The Deseret Typographical Association called the alphabet "a forerunner in that series of developments which shall prepare mankind for the reception of pure language".
 Brigham Young, Church President and Prophet, the "driving force" for the reform, looked forward to the time "when a man is full of light of eternity", and stated, "I shall yet see the time that I can converse with this people without opening my mouth."